 To spare other bottle warmer newbies from funk, here is a run down of why you need to clean your warmer and how to actually do it.

-How to use a Dr. Brown’s bottle warmer (and why it starts to smell)
+How to use a Dr. Brown’s Deluxe bottle warmer

 Admittedly, I campaigned for us to skip using a bottle warmer all together.
 I feared our baby getting a taste of the finer things and refusing a bottle anytime we were away from the bottle warmer.
 This didn’t happen and I ended up really liking our Dr. Brown’s bottle warmer since it’s easy to use (albeit not not exactly intuitive on the cleaning front).